chessgames.com

 [what is this?]

-Hans Moke Niemann was born in San Francisco, California, moving to the Netherlands at the age of 7 for a few years before moving back to the US and eventually graduating from Columbia Grammar & Preparatory School, which is known for its chess culture.
-He was awarded the Grandmaster title by FIDE on January 22, 2021.
-On March 1, 2019, Niemann first entered the Top 100 Junior players list on position 88.
-As of November 2021 he is ranked 9th (Juniors ranking) and 124th (Open ranking) At the 2015 National Open of the Las Vegas International Chess Festival, then 11-year old Niemann became the last person to play a rated game against GM Walter Browne, who died shortly after competing in the tournament.
+Hans Moke Niemann was born in San Francisco, California, moving to the Netherlands at the age of seven for a few years before returning to the US and eventually graduating from Columbia Grammar & Preparatory School, which is known for its chess culture.
+At the 2015 National Open Niemann, then 11, became the last person to play a rated game against GM Walter Browne, who died shortly after the tournament.
 Browne won in 35 moves.

-After initially winning his first 6 consecutive games, Niemann finished in third place at the 2018 U16 Olympiad in Konya, Turkey.
-In December 2018 he won the National K-12 Blitz Championships undefeated, finishing 12-0.1436 Three days later he went on to tie for 1st in his grade in the overall K-12 Grade Championships,37 while also tying for first in the bughouse duo,38 achieving a perfect win.11
+After winning his first six games, Niemann finished third at the 2018 U16 Olympiad in Konya, Turkey.
+In December 2018 he won the National K-12 Blitz Championships with a clean score of 12-0.1436 Three days later he went on to tie for first in his grade in the overall K-12 Grade Championships,37 while also tying for first in the bughouse duo,38 achieving a perfect win.11

 Niemann's third-round win against World Champion Magnus Carlsen in the Sinquefield Cup (2022), and its aftermath, sparked worldwide controversy, even in the popular media.
 The day after the loss, Carlsen withdrew from the tournament, an extraordinary action in a premier round-robin event.
 Carlsen announced his withdrawal in an enigmatic tweet in which he indicated that he would get in trouble if he said more.
 This was widely interpreted as an insinuation that Niemann had cheated.
 Niemann responded with an impassioned interview in which he denied ever having cheated in over-the-board chess, although he admitted having done so several years earlier in online chess.
 Extensive analysis of Carlsen vs Niemann, 2022, including by anti-cheating expert IM Kenneth Regan, found no evidence that Niemann had cheated.
 Two weeks later, Carlsen resigned a game against Niemann after just one move.
 Carlsen later gave an interview in which he stated that he believes that Niemann has cheated more often and more recently than he has admitted.